 For example, at 1,500 Uber Rewards points you can quality for 15% off every Uber ride across the busy six-day period of a business trip by activating the first 750 Uber Rewards points package on day one, and the next package on day four.

-How does Uber Rewards compare with Ola, Menulog & DiDi?
+How does Uber Rewards compare with Ola and DiDi?

 Uber's loyalty play is, of course, intended to keep its customers booking their rides and meal deliveries with Uber rather than its competitors.

-While Chinese-based rideshare rival DiDi has yet to dip its toe into the loyalty waters, both Ola and Menulog entice passengers through airline and bank partnerships.
+While Chinese-based rideshare rival DiDi has yet to dip its toe into the loyalty waters, competitor Ola entices passengers through its own airline rewards partnership.

-Ola allows riders to link their Virgin Australia Velocity Frequent Flyer account to earn 1,000 bonus Velocity points on their first ride, plus one Velocity point per $1 spent with Ola in Australia and double Velocity points on rides to and from Australian airports.
+Ola allows riders to link their Virgin Australia Velocity Frequent Flyer account to earn one Velocity point per $1 spent with Ola in Australia, and double Velocity points on rides to and from Australian airports – or even more, for Velocity status members.

 Passengers using Ola are also routinely offered discounts of 15-30% on their journeys when applying various in-app coupon codes before ordering a car.